 ➤ Training: Training plays an important role in enhancing the professional competencies of individuals.
-This provides an opportunity to bridge the gap between job requirement and present competency level of the employees.
-The officers and staff of DLFA had never been imparted with any training during 2012-16.
-This was despite the fact that majority of officers and staffs were posted from Finance Department who did not have previous exposure to audit related works in Local Bodies.
+It provides an opportunity to bridge the gap between job requirement and present competency level of the employees.
+The officers and staff of DLFA were not imparted any training during 2012-17.
+This was despite the fact that majority of officers and staff were posted from Finance Department who had no exposure to audit related works in Local Bodies.
 Absence of mechanism for training constrained skill up gradation of DLFA personnel.
 TFC guidelines also stipulated for appropriate strengthening of Local Fund Audit Department through capacity buildings as well a personnel augmentation, which was not adhered to by State Government.

-Posting and transfer: The officers and staff of DLFA are posted by Finance Department.
+➤ Posting and transfer: The officers and staff of DLFA are posted by Finance Department.
 Policy for deployment, tenure, frequency of transfer, etc. was not followed by the State Government.
-During 2012-16, the Head of Office of DLFA was transferred four times, while Jt.
+During 2012-17, the Head of Office of DLFA was transferred five times, while Jt.
 Directors were transferred twice as given in Appendix 1.5.
-As a result, officers were not certain about the tenure.

 The frequency of tenure was as short as 4 to 7 months.
-None of the DLFAs continued for at least two years during 2012-16.
-The absence of tenure based policy for deployment was bound to affect the functioning of DLFA.
+The absence of tenure based policy for deployment was bound to affect the functioning of the DLFA.